Domagoj-29/Elektronika-MK-90-BASIC-projects/Hangman/README.md

 Entering a word:
 Enter a word only using up to 20 uppercase letters in the latin script register.
-Press ЗБ to try entering the word again (if you made a mistake).
+If you made a mistake, press ЗБ to try entering the word again.
 Press ВК to confirm the word (if the word is 20 letters long, it gets confirmed automatically).

 Guessing the word: